Nexus IntegrationEnhanced Real-Time Integration

 We’re here to enhance your connections, not overrule them.
 That’s why we’ve opened our system up and welcomed everyone in to take advantage of our Nexus API.
 In fact, we’ve already partnered with many of the top, most widely-used automation systems in the world.
 Chances are, you’ll find your system among them.
 If not - ask your automation provider if integration with MusicMaster and Nexus is part of their development plans.

-If your on-air talent wants to add or swap a song on the fly to catch-up the hour time or fulfill a request, they can search the MusicMaster library right from the automation interface.
-Even better, they’ll see which songs are ideal candidates based on your scheduling data and rules.
-Once they’ve selected a new song to play, MusicMaster will automatically reconcile its own log and keep your play history up-to-date.
+- Smart Song Replacement: If your on-air talent wants to add or swap a song on the fly, they can search the MusicMaster library right from their automation interface.
+Even better, they’ll see which songs are ideal candidates based on your history and rules.

 Nexus works through an Application Programming Interface (API), a set of tools that define how two foreign software systems communicate.
 MusicMaster Partners use the API to define the specific commands and requests that can be made between their system and MusicMaster.
 These instructions are accessed through an initialization file that runs when you launch Nexus.